determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-introduction.rst

 which minimizes the amount of communication necessary for all the workers to communicate their updates.
 Determined also reduces the communication overhead by overlapping computation (step 1 & step 2) and communication (step 3) by communicating updates for deeper layers concurrently with computing updates for the shallower layers.
-The :ref:`multi-gpu-training` document covers additional optimizations available in Determined for reducing the communication overhead.
+Visit :ref:`multi-gpu-training-implement-adv-optimizations` for additional optimizations available in Determined for reducing the communication overhead.

 *************************************************
  How to Train Effectively with Large Batch Sizes
 *************************************************

-To improve the performance of distributed training, we recommend using the largest possible ``global_batch_size``, setting it to be ``largest batch size that fits into a single GPU`` * ``number of slots``.
+To improve the performance of distributed training, we recommend using the largest possible ``global_batch_size``, setting it to be largest batch size that fits into a single GPU multiplied times the number of slots.
 However, training with a large ``global_batch_size`` can have adverse effects on the convergence (accuracy) of the model.
 At Determined AI we have found several effective techniques for training with large batch sizes:

 -  Starting with the ``original learning rate`` used for a single GPU and gradually increasing it to